4e1e0603/02/README.md

 ## Some useful tools and links

-This will be later moved to standalone file in notes.
+This will be later moved to a standalone file in notes.

 __Fortran žije!__
 - https://insmart.cz/fortran-je-zpet-v-top-20/

 __Format the source code ay.__
-The `fprettify` is mordern Fortran auto formatter written in Python, similar to `black` or `gofmt`, `rustfmt` etc.
+The `fprettify` is a modern Fortran auto-formatter written in Python, similar to `black` or `gofmt`, `rustfmt` etc.
 - https://github.com/pseewald/fprettify

 __Unit testing of Fortran code__